 As far as Pit Boss customer service is concerned all I can tell you is that my experience was ridiculously awful.
 I called Customer Support to ask a question about grate size and was routed into an automated system.
 Every three minutes the automated system gave me two options to HANG UP the phone.
-After 10 minutes and the thrid time the system asked me to, I hung up.
+After 10 minutes and the third time the system asked me to, I hung up.

 Many people have bought a Pit Boss and enjoy them.
 Heck, Pit Boss even has a few raving fans.
 The Pit Boss pellet grills can turn out good barbecue and are very affordable.

 The thing is, I just can’t recommend a product that costs between $400 and $700 when the manufacturer essentially says that the product won’t last more than a couple of years.

 So if I am going to take a pass on the Pit Boss then why not get a Traeger?
 A lot of folks are introduced to this brand through the infomercials for the Traeger Renegade Elite.
 And while the Elite and other models are fine cookers I am not going to recommend a Traeger for the exact same reason that you are thinking about a Pit Boss.

 Traeger’s are, in my opinion, over priced.

 And that brings us to a new player on the market, Z Grills.